 Final thoughts on making non-toxic swaps

-As mentioned above, making the switch to less-chemical-filled products can feel intimidating and very overwhelming, so it’s important to take it one step at a time and use the five tips shared above on your journey.
+As mentioned above, switching to less-chemical-filled products can feel intimidating and overwhelming, so it’s essential to take it one step at a time and use the five tips shared above on your journey.